zveres-ss/iot-2024-test-repo/README.md

 # iot-2024-test-repo

-my first repo for IoT groups in 2024
+My first repo for IoT groups in 2024 and first edit